Guide to Serverless Architecture Design Patterns

 The fan-out/fan-in pattern’s unique strength is its ability to break tasks into independent subtasks for more efficient handling.
 While other patterns—like pub-sub or EDA—also support parallel processing to some degree, they provide less support for aggregating results from multiple function instances into a single output.
 However, EDA demonstrates similar scalability and adds the benefit of real-time processing.
 Comparatively, fan-out/fan-in primarily involves scaling computational resources and consolidating results and lacks EDA’s responsiveness to individual events.

 The strangler pattern is a design for migrating legacy systems to serverless architectures.
 In this pattern, you incrementally build serverless components around an existing system, each handling specific requests or functions.
 As you add serverless components, you gradually phase out the old system, allowing a non-disruptive refactoring process.
 You can employ the strangler pattern to gradually introduce new features or improvements, testing and refining them before replacing the corresponding legacy components.

-> The strangler pattern is specifically for application migration and modernization purposes.
+The strangler pattern is specifically for application migration and modernisation purposes.
 It provides a more systematic approach to transforming existing systems into serverless architectures than any other pattern.
 Conversely, patterns like EDA, pub-sub, or fan-out/fan-in are for building systems with specific characteristics—like parallel processing, decoupling, and real-time data processing.

-> The saga pattern, or the saga interaction pattern, is a design in serverless architectures to manage complex, distributed transactions.
+The saga pattern, or the saga interaction pattern, is a design in serverless architectures to manage complex, distributed transactions.
 It’s ideal when a sequence of local transactions collectively form a global transaction and data consistency across these transactions is crucial, especially with potential partial failures.